 Understanding learning preferences also allows teachers to reach students in a way that most appeals to them.
+What appeals to a student is more likely to be retained and understood more.
 For example, if a teacher uses one primary teaching method (such as lecturing) it would be good to review material in another method (such as making students write a report) because it allows the student to better synthesizes information.

-Until recently I thought that some communication issues between me and a friend were just due to personality, but then I realize it wasn't so much personality as it was a difference in learning preferences.
-Understanding the differences between how people of other learning tendencies think has helped me to communicate with others as well.
+Until recently I had thought that communication issues between me and a friend were just due to personality, but then I realize it wasn't so much personality as it was a difference in learning preferences.
+Understanding the differences between learning preferences or tendencies has helped me to communicate with others as well.

 - Look for books with pictures, graphs and charts.